Jim-lyz1024/MAAR/supplementary-ablation.md

 ## **Effect of Fusion Strategies**
 To investigate the effect of different fusion strategies for integrating metadata with visual features in our ReID models, we conducted a comprehensive ablation study.
 We compared three fusion approaches:

-- **Basic Fusion (BF)**: This approach directly concatenates metadata embeddings with visual features, followed by a linear projection layer.
-It provides a simple integration method without any interaction between the two modalities.
+- **Basic Fusion (BF)**: This approach directly concatenates metadata embeddings with visual features, followed by a linear projection layer, providing a simple integration method without any interaction between the two modalities.

 - **Cross-Attention (CA)**: This strategy allows feature interaction by computing attention weights between metadata and visual features.
-This approach enables the model to dynamically focus on relevant metadata information.

-- **Gated Cross-Attention (GCA)**: Our proposed method further enhances cross-attention by introducing an adaptive gating mechanism.
-This gate dynamically adjusts the influence of metadata based on the relevance of visual content, allowing the model to balance between visual and metadata information.
+- **Gated Cross-Attention (GCA)**: Our proposed method further improves cross-attention by introducing an adaptive gating mechanism to control the influence of metadata based on visual content.

-The results of this comparison are presented in **Table 1**.
-Basic Fusion (BF) provides modest improvements across species, such as a **1.5% mAP gain on Deer** for the CLIP-FT model.
-Cross-Attention (CA) further enhances performance, particularly on datasets like Penguin, with **0.3% and 1.3% mAP improvements** for CLIP-FT and CLIP-ReID, respectively.
-Our Gated Cross-Attention (GCA) achieves the best results, consistently outperforming both BF and CA. For instance, GCA leads to a **2.5% mAP gain over BF** on Wallaby using the ReID-AW model.
-This improvement can be attributed to GCA's ability to adaptively control metadata influence based on visual content relevance.
-When visual features are highly distinctive, the gate reduces reliance on metadata, while for visually ambiguous cases, the gate increases metadata influence.

 | Model      | Strategy | Deer (mAP) | Deer (CMC-1) | Hare (mAP) | Hare (CMC-1) | Penguin (mAP) | Penguin (CMC-1) | Pūkeko (mAP) | Pūkeko (CMC-1) | Stoat (mAP) | Stoat (CMC-1) | Wallaby (mAP) | Wallaby (CMC-1) |
 |-------------|-----------|-------------|---------------|-------------|---------------|----------------|------------------|----------------|----------------|---------------|-----------------|------------------|------------------|